 However, one of the reasons why email has become less preferred is the size of the attachments.
 While the size of the email itself can easily be adjusted, the attachments are more difficult to work with.
 This blog will look at different ways to handle the attachments in Outlook.

-What is the Need to Increase the Attachment Size in Outlook?
+What is the Need to Increase Attachment Size Limit in Outlook?

 Having a large attachment size is usually associated with a large amount of data.
 However, there are times when a large attachment size is an annoyance because it takes too long to send an email.
 Whether you are sending a document related to your business or personal use, you will likely encounter messages that have large attachments.
 There are different ways to avoid having to deal with large attachment sizes.
 This article will cover three different ways to handle large attachment sizes.